Home » Blog » Plated or Buffet Style: What is Right for Your Wedding?

 Planning your wedding can be a full-time job.
 There are all the little details you have to worry about — the music, the flower arrangements, the guest list, even your wedding attire!
-The last thing you need to worry about is food.
+The last thing you need to fret over is the food.
 After all, isn’t that the reason you hired a caterer?

 A Sit-Down Affair

 A plated dinner adds a little more elegance to your wedding.
-The plates will be beautifully presented to your guests, earning praise with oohs and ahhs.
-And who doesn’t like getting food served to them?
+The plates will be beautifully presented to your guests, earning praise with the oohs and the ahhs.

 The beauty of a sit-down wedding dinner is the comfort level of your guests.
 For example, if any of your guests are elderly or mobility-challenged, then a plated dinner is the way to go.

 Portion control is another massive benefit of plated dinners.
 When choosing a plated or buffet wedding, think about what you’ll be serving.
 For expensive items you need to fit better into your budget, it’s ideal to go with a plated dinner.

 But with a plated dinner, your guests will be restricted in what they will be eating.
 If any of your guests have dietary restrictions such as vegetarian or gluten-free, there may be more choices for them through a buffet option rather than a sit-down dinner.

 Also, as far as buffet vs. plated weddings go, plated weddings are more organized, but if you’re going for a relaxed vibe, a plated wedding might feel too stuffy and formal for your guests.
 You’d want them to move around and mingle, instead of staying confined to their tables.